MuneebAhmedQureshi/Invoking-Weka-From-Python/README.md

-# Invoking-Weka-From-Python
+# Python Weka Wrapper for Data Mining
+# Integratrion of Python with Python-weka-wrapper
 Getting started with Python Weka Wrapper using Python<br><br>
-Code for generation and plotaion of <br>
+Sample Code with explanation for generation and plotaion of <br>
 <ul>
   <li>Confusion Matrix using ZeroR</li>
   <li>Classifier Errors using Linear Regression</li>